Daniel Lapaine: Personal life

 In 1998, Lapaine met English actress Fay Ripley at a party hosted by mutual friends.
 After meeting again on a trip in New York, they began dating.
 They married in October 2001 in a ceremony in Tuscany, Italy.
 In October 2002, the couple had their first child, a daughter named Parker.
 Their second child, a son, named Sonny, was born in October 2006.
+They reside in London.